Carolyn Caprioni, RN, BSN

 717.269.7969

-Ms. Burrus has been working in various management positions in the developmental disability community for over 34 years.
+Lori Burrus has been working in various management positions in the developmental disability community for over 34 years.
 She has overseen licensed residential programs, life sharing and home and community services.
-In her time at YAP, she has developed programming for youth and adults with a disability funded through Medicaid waivers, mental health and employment systems.
+In her time at YAP, she has developed programming for youth and adults with disabilities through partnerships with health and employment systems.
 She attended Kutztown University and earned a degree in social welfare.

-She loves her family and church family and a long term goal is to return to Southern Italy.
+Lori loves her family and church family and her long-term goal is to return to Southern Italy.

 Jennifer Drake